 In organizing this IT Management content I realized there were several areas I had overlooked which are key areas of interest for you.
 So it seemed the most sensible way to organize myself to fix that was to use the following categories: IT Organization, IT Managed Services, Performance Management, and Financial Management.

 How you set up an IT organization can have a major impact on CIO success and how you construct your IT strategy.
 There are advantages and disadvantages for different models and styles of IT organization.
-The IT organization though is one areas I have not given a lot of focused attention to in the past but will fix that very shortly.
+The IT organization though is one area I have not given a lot of focused attention to in the past but will fix that very shortly.
+You could take a master of IT leadership online course if you wanted to learn more about the advantages and disadvantages of said various models.

 What your IT organization should look like can follow some general guidelines based on the industry you are in and the size of your organization.
 But like anything, there are very few ways of setting up an IT organization that are best practice.
 I say that because I am a firm believer in what is best practice for you is really only what you can get done.